How some women avoid hair loss during chemotherapy

 "Being bald and wearing a wig, it makes you look sicker and feel worse than you actually are," she said.

-Ferguson, who just finished treatment, wore cold caps for the duration of her chemo.
-Her family and a close circle of friends were always on hand to help pack the caps on dry ice and change her caps during treatment.
+Ferguson, whois currently undergoing treatment, is wearing cold caps for the duration of her chemo.
+Her family and a close circle of friends are always on hand to help pack the caps on dry ice and change her caps during treatment.

 But not every cancer patient is fortunate enough to be surrounded by such a strong support network.